 Cheesecake, pancakes,… they are all familiar sweet treats.
 But under Japanese hands, they have become of a higher quality.
 Some of them even become a hot trend on the Internet.

-You may be surprised when seeing this Japanese version for the first time.
+If you are obsessed with dessert made from cream cheese, you may be surprised when seeing this Japanese version for the first time.
 There’s neither crust nor cheese layer.
 It looks more like a sponge cake but fluffier and jigglier.

 That’s because the egg white was whipped until peaking before mixing with cream cheese and other baking ingredients.